ichealthhack/Myo.Arcade/README.md

 # MyoArcade
-Our team is focussing on developing a system to gamify the muscle rehabilitation experience.
+Our team is focusing on developing a system to gamify the muscle rehabilitation experience.
 Our created system has 3 main domains:
 - Diagnostic Capability
 - Targeted Physiotherapy
 - Tracking Rehabilitation